Social media use

-media by humanitarian agencies and disaster-response agencies.
-This is by
+of social media by a variety of humanitarian agencies and

-no means comprehensive.
-Using the references in these papers will lead to
+is by no means comprehensive.
+Using the references in these papers

-agencies and others to develop appropriate, ethical social media use
+to develop appropriate, ethical social media use policies and

 Social